-Never once did any of his films truly feel like it had some semblance of reality, his art style was consistently found everywhere from costumes to hair styles.
-However, “Twelve Monkeys” keeps the surrealism separated in the future and actually pins everything on a coherent endgame with the typical-but-still-enjoyable plot of preventing humanity’s destruction via a virus.
-Even in a tale about time travel and mad men, the film has a realistic goal and a point that doesn’t get lost in the twisted madness of Gilliam’s unique style.
+Never once did any of his films truly feel like they had some semblance of reality.
+However, “Twelve Monkeys” keeps the surrealism separate and actually pins everything on a coherent endgame with the typical but still-enjoyable plot of preventing humanity’s destruction via a virus.
+Even in a tale about time travel and madmen, the film has a realistic goal and a point that doesn’t get lost in the twisted madness of Gilliam’s unique style.
 Bruce Willis and Madeline Stowe work well together, but in truth, one cannot talk about this movie without having multiple conversations about the most unforgettable element of the entire film: Brad Pitt.

 Pitt earned his first golden globe because of his performance in this film and it’s not hard to see why.
 Pitt truly delves deep into the madness of his role, performing such unnaturally bizarre and convincingly insane mannerisms that you could almost believe he genuinely belongs there as a permanent resident in that asylum.
-As I said before there’s a lot going on, there are many elements from lethal viruses, revolutionaries, time traveling, estranged romances and delving into the eternal question of whether or not humanity is worth saving.
+As I said before there’s a lot going on!
+There are many elements from lethal viruses, revolutionaries, time traveling, a predestination paradox, estranged romances, and delving into the eternal question of whether or not humanity is worth saving.
 The visuals are striking and stunning; I’d expect nothing less from the same person who had an unrecognizable Johnny Depp swinging at imaginary bats in the desert with Benicio Del Toro in Fear and Loathing in Las Vegas (1998).

 In viewing Terry Gilliam’s work, you either accept his twisted vision so you can marvel at his movie’s celebration of madness and nonsense, or you realize it’s sometimes being weird for the sake of weird.
 Twelve Monkeys falls into the former category, and in my opinion works as a fine sci-fi thriller, as well as a pure form of entertainment.